lanzilot/Modern-Data-Platform/README.md

 ---

-# About Me
+# Note

-I designed and built this project end-to-end as a practical implementation of a production-style modern data platform.
+Deesigned and built this project end-to-end as a practical implementation of a production-style modern data platform.

 Responsibilities included